prosti221/sparse-SLAM/README.md

 - Add loop closure detection
 - Add relocalization strategy for when we lose track
 - Improve keyframe selection criteria.
 Its mostly governed by an interval currently since I haven't been able to get the more sophisticated selection process to work robustly.
+- Figure out how to run the renderer in a separate thread.
+Due to GLFW limitations, the open3d renderer needs to run on the main thread.
+A way around this could be to run the SLAM pipeline in a separate worker thread instead, and let the renderer use the main thread.
 - Add tooling for profiling
 - Improve efficiency.
 - Add tooling for ground truth comparison for benchmarking